Location: Zimanga Private Reserve, Mkuze, KzaZulu-Natal, South Africa

 - Curios, and items of a personal nature

-- The cost of this all-inclusive safari is $5,995 per person double occupancy.
+- The NEWLY ADDED DISCOUNT FOR CAMERA CLUB MEMBERS OF $1,000 means the cost of this all-inclusive safari is $5,395 per person double occupancy.
 If a single room is desired, a $500 single supplement is required.
 The same rate applies for each participant regardless of whether they are doing photography or not.

 - Due to the limited number of spaces available, if a solo guest is willing to share a room and we can match with another guest of the same gender, we will do so.

 - Deposit and Payment Plan – To reserve your space, a non-refundable deposit of $25% is required.
-The remaining cost will be split into two equal payments due with one due 6 months prior to departure and the final payment due 3 months prior to departure.
+The remaining cost will be due 3 months prior to departure.

 NOTE: Payment may be paid by personal check, bank wire transfer or credit card; however, if a credit card is used, a 3% service and handling charge will be added to the amount due.